Theory of functional principal component analysis for discretely observed data: Eigen-estimation for discretely observed functional data

-Kernel method has been widely developed as a smoothing approach in FDA due to its attractive theoretical features \citep{yao2005jasa, hall2006propertieshans,li2010uniform, zhang2016sparse}.
-The main motivation of this paper is to derive a unified theory in estimating a diverging number of eigenfunctions for discretely observed functional data and thus, we adopt the local constant smoother here to avoid distractions from complicated calculations.
-Denote $\delta_{ijl}= X_{ij}X_{il}=\{X_{i}(T_{ij})+\varepsilon_{ij}\}\{X_{i}(T_{il})+\varepsilon_{il}\}$ and the covariance estimator is obtained through
+Local linear regression is a popular smoothing technique in functional data analysis due to its attractive theoretical properties \citep{yao2005jasa, hall2006propertieshans, li2010uniform, zhang2016sparse}.
+The primary goal of this paper is to develop a unified theory for estimating a larger number of eigenfunctions from discretely observed functional data.
+To maintain focus and avoid distractions, we assume that the mean function $\mu(t)$ is known, and set $\mu(t)=0$ without loss of generality.
+The scenario involving an unknown mean function is discussed later in Section \ref{sec:eigthm}.
+We denote by $ \delta_{ijl}=X_{ij}X_{il}$ the raw covariance, and define $v_{i}=\{nN_{i}(N_{i}-1)\}^{-1}$.
+The local linear estimator of the covariance function is given by $\hat{C}(s,t)=\hat{\beta}_{0}$,

-where $\mathrm{K}$ is a symmetric density kernel.
-The function $\hat{C}(s,t)$ admits an empirical version of decomposition \eqref{eq:mercer},
+where $\mathrm{K}$ is a symmetric, Lipschitz continuous density kernel on $[-1,1]$ and $h$ is the tuning parameter.
+The estimated covariance function $\hat{C}(s,t)$ can be expressed as an empirical version of the spectral decomposition in \eqref{eq:mercer}, i.e.,